 Places to Eat in Mykonos

 Like almost everything else in Mykonos, dining out tends to be on the expensive side, although affordable street food in the form of gyros and kabobs can be just as delicious as the fanciest fine dining.
 Mykonos town is packed with restaurants, pubs and tavernas, as is the Little Venice neighborhood nearby.

 Breakfast in Mykonos

 Cosmo Breakfast Café is a laid-back spot guaranteed to provide the energy you need to start your day.
-Enjoy freshly-baked pastries, creative crepes, made-to-order omelets, juices and coffees on the charming outdoor patio before embarking on a day of sightseeing or sunbathing.
+Enjoy freshly-baked pastries, creative crepes, made-to-order omelets, juices, and coffees on the charming outdoor patio before embarking on a day of sightseeing or sunbathing.

 Lunch in Mykonos

-The Olive Tree Kitchen and Grill has an extensive menu sure to please even the pickiest eaters in your party.
-Signature dishes include authentic Greek soups and stews, grilled meat skewers, pita wraps and sandwiches, pasta and even a few burgers and hot dogs.
+The Olive Tree Kitchen and Grill has an extensive menu sure to please even the pickiest eaters at your party.
+Signature dishes include authentic Greek soups and stews, grilled meat skewers, pita wraps and sandwiches, pasta, and even a few burgers and hot dogs.

 Dinner in Mykonos

 The friendly owner and staff welcome all diners like family, providing impeccable service and even better Mediterranean and French cuisine.
-Repeat customers rave about the kitchen’s risotto, seafood crepe, chateaubriand, leg of lamb, spinach and feta pie and moussaka.
+Repeat customers rave about the kitchen’s risotto, seafood crepe, chateaubriand, leg of lamb, spinach and feta pie, and moussaka.

 Outside the city, check out Avli Tou Thodori (“Thodori’s Garden”) at Platis Gialos Beach, named for the owner’s late father, a local fisherman.
-As you might expect, the menu features plenty of local seafood and fresh produce in a charming beachside setting, with offerings like grilled sea bass, herb-crusted rack of lamb and Mediterranean spinach salad with dried figs, anthotyro cheese and honey-tahini vinaigrette.
+As you might expect, the menu features plenty of local seafood and fresh produce in a charming beachside setting, with offerings like grilled sea bass, herb-crusted rack of lamb, and Mediterranean spinach salad with dried figs, anthotyro cheese, and honey-tahini vinaigrette.

 Dessert in Mykonos

-In the heart of Mykonos town, I Scream churns out more than two-dozen homemade flavors of ice cream, frozen yogurt and sorbet daily.
+In the heart of Mykonos town, I Scream churns out more than two-dozen homemade flavors of ice cream, frozen yogurt, and sorbet daily.
 The menu includes tried-and-true favorites like Madagascar vanilla and Nutella as well as locally inspired flavors like masticha, a sweet liqueur made from the resin of evergreen bushes on the Greek island of Chios.

 Top Photo Spots in Mykonos

 Old Town Mykonos: Mykonos town is truly the island’s beating heart, with a wealth of photogenic subjects and people-watching spots.
 Crowds can get heavy during the day, so early morning can be the best time of day to find a parking place and have enough room to capture striking images of its classic architecture and coastal setting.

 Kato Mili: This iconic row of five windmills has come to represent Mykonos to the world.
 It’s a photo-worthy shot any time of day, but sunset offers the opportunity to capture both the windmills and the brilliant colors of the sinking sun over the Aegean Sea.

 Little Venice: Just down the beach from the windmills, you’ll find Little Venice, an adorable neighborhood known for its colorful waterfront homes and quaint shops and restaurants.

-- Panagia Paraportiani: This striking landmark is just a short walk from Little Venice and should rank near the top of your photo bucket list.
+Panagia Paraportiani: This striking landmark is just a short walk from Little Venice and should rank near the top of your photo bucket list.
 The stark white dome and stately bleached walls contrast beautifully with the bright blue sky behind it, although it’s also a transcendent scene at sunset.

 Boni Windmill: While not as famous as its five cousins, this solo windmill located near the Agriculture Museum provides an unmatched bird’s-eye view of the city.
-With its whitewashed walls, brick-red door and quaint thatched roof, the Boni Mill doesn’t get nearly the photo credit it deserves.
+With its whitewashed walls, brick-red door, and quaint thatched roof, the Boni Mill doesn’t get nearly the photo credit it deserves.

 Old Port: Enjoy the sparse crowds at this less-visited landmark, which provides an excellent setting for shots of the rocky coast.

 Ano Mera: This village is the second-largest in Mykonos, and its white cubist houses with bright-blue shutters make for delightful subjects.
 The village also features a cute town square and an abundance of churches, including the Panagia Tourliani Monastery.
 Stop in at one of the local bakeries or cafes for a pastry before continuing on your way.

-- Agios Nikolakis: This tiny blue-domed church sits right on the water’s edge at the Old Port.
+Agios Nikolakis: This tiny blue-domed church sits right on the water’s edge at the Old Port.
 Blue benches and trim complete the striking contrast with its whitewashed walls; catch it bathed in the golden rays of sunrise for a flawless photo.

 While the price of visiting Mykonos skews higher than its Cycladic neighbors, it’s worth taking a few days to explore the island and immerse yourself in a free-spirited lifestyle you won’t find anywhere else on Earth.